anupam-kundu/livy-jupitor-spark-example/README.md

-# livy-jupitor-spark-example
+# livy-jupyter-spark-example
-livy-jupitor-spark-example on emr
+livy-jupyter-spark-example on emr